-A temporary ROI is a temporary polygon displayed in the map, which can be saved permanently in the Training input (page 24).
-A temporary ROI can be drawn manually or using a Region Growing Algorithm (page 117) (i.e. the image is segmented around a pixel seed including spectrally homogeneous pixels).
+A temporary ROI is a temporary polygon displayed in the map, which can be saved permanently in the Training input (página 24).
+A temporary ROI can be drawn manually or using a Region Growing Algorithm (página 117) (i.e. the image is segmented around a pixel seed including spectrally homogeneous pixels).

-- Zoom the map to the extent of temporary ROI; - Section 8.1.
-In the map: Provide the section of t - A ctivate the pointer to create a temporary ROI by drawing a polygon in the map; left click on the map to define the ROI vertices and right click to define the last vertex closing the polygon; press the keyboard button CTRL to add a multipart polygon; press the keyboard buttons CTRL + Z for removing the last multipart polygon;

-activate the pointer to create a temporary ROI using the region growing algorithm; left click on the map for creating the ROI; right click on the map for displaying the spectral signature of a pixel of the active band set in the Spectral Signature Plot (page 98); press the keyboard button CTRL and left click to add a multipart polygon (new parts are not created if overlapping to other parts); press the keyboard buttons CTRL + Z for removing the last multipart polygon; press the keyboard button CTRL and right click to plot spectral signatures of the same pixel for all the band sets;
+- zoom the map to the extent of temporary ROI; - POI: use the button to show/hide the temporary ROI and the Training input in the map; - Eactivate the pointer to create a temporary ROI by drawing a polygon in the map; left click on the map to define the ROI vertices and right click to define the last vertex closing the polygon; press the keyboard button CTRL to add a multipart polygon; press the keyboard buttons CTRL + Z for removing the last multipart polygon; - activate the pointer to create a temporary ROI using the region growing algorithm; left click on the map for creating the ROI; right click on the map for displaying the spectral signature of a pixel of the active band set in the Spectral Signature Plot (página 98); press the keyboard button CTRL and left click to add a multipart polygon (new parts are not created if overlapping to other parts); press the keyboard buttons CTRL + Z for removing the last multipart polygon; press the keyboard button CTRL and right click to plot spectral signatures of the same pixel for all the band sets;

-. create a temporary ROI using the region growing algorithm at the same seed pixel as the previous one; it is useful after changing the region growing parameters;
+• Create a temporary ROI using the region growing algorithm at the same seed pixel as the previous one; it is useful after changing the region growing parameters;